Vadugapatti, Karur

 Vadugapatti is a small village in Karur district in the Indian state of Tamil Nadu.
 It is located 8 km northwest from Pallapatti or 10 km southwest from Aravakurichi.
 The total population is around 350.
-But the natives of this village are residing out side.
-As a grant total, it covers a population of around 2000.
+But the natives of this village are residing outside.
+As a grant total, it covers a population of around 2,000.
 It is a dry area with very poor rainfall.
 The main occupation of the people is sheep rearing.
 In addition, they cultivate drumstick, sorghum, millets, cotton, chili etc.